SenseNet/docs.sensenet.com/content/guides/customization.md

 ### Drawer

-You can enable or disable the [drawer](/guides/customization/01-menu-customization/), change the drawer type and define a list of preconfigured items to display.
+You can enable or disable the [drawer](/guides/customization/01-menu-customization/), change the drawer type and define a list of pre-configured items to display.
 The drawer types are:

 - *temporary*, useful for mobile devices
 - *permanent* with icons and text